strukturart/feedolin/README.md

 Now it is also possible to load mastodon content, in the settings of the app you will find a login button with which you can log in with your mastodon account.

-## RSS/Atom/Mastodon reader and Mediaplayer for KaiOS
+## RSS/Atom/Fediverse reader and Mediaplayer for KaiOS

 - read you favorit rss/atom feeds
 - stream your podcasts
 - read mastodon publice & home timeline
+- read pixelfed publice & home timeline
 - open rss feedlink
 - offline use (caching)